howerj/cdb/readme.md

 changes in the API or ABI of this library that have been introduced, no matter how trivial.

-* cdb\_tests
+* `cdb_tests`

-And the callback for "cdb\_foreach":
+And the callback for `cdb_foreach`:

-* "cdb\_callback"
+* `cdb_callback`

-This callback is called for each value within the CDB database when used with "cdb\_foreach".
+This callback is called for each value within the CDB database when used with `cdb_foreach`.
 If a negative value is returned from this callback then the foreach loop will end early and an error value will be returned.
 If the value returned is greater than zero then the foreach loop will terminate potentially early.
 If zero the foreach loop will continue to the next key-value pair if available.

-Each time this callback is called by "cdb\_foreach" it will be passed in a key-value pair in the form of two length/file-location structures.
+Each time this callback is called by `cdb_foreach` it will be passed in a key-value pair in the form of two length/file-location structures.
 You will need to seek to those locations and call read the key-values yourself.
-There is no guarantee the file position is in the correct location (ie. Pointing to the location of the key), so call "cdb\_seek" before calling "cdb\_read".
+There is no guarantee the file position is in the correct location (ie. Pointing to the location of the key), so call `cdb_seek` before calling `cdb_read`.

 There is no guarantee that the key-value pairs will be presented in the same order each time the function is called and should not be counted on.
 There is no attempt to preserve order.

-See "cdb\_foreach" for more information.
+See `cdb_foreach` for more information.

+* `cdb_iterate`

+This function can be used to iterate through the entire database, much like `cdb_foreach`, but instead of applying a callback to each value it returns a set of key/value lengths and positions.

+The callback returns negative on failure, one if there are more key/values to iterate through and zero if there are not.

+The user must call seek prior to using any of the return values with `cdb_read`.

+Internally `cdb_foreach` is built using this iterator mechanism.

 ## C API STRUCTURES

-The C API has two simple structures and one complex one, the latter being more of a container for callbacks (or, some might say, a way of doing object oriented programming in C).
-The complex structure, "cdb\_options\_t", is an unfortunate necessity.
+The C API has three simple structures and one complex one, the latter being more of a container for callbacks (or, some might say, a way of doing object oriented programming in C).
+The complex structure, `cdb_callbacks_t`, is an unfortunate necessity.

-The other two structures, "cdb\_buffer\_t" and "cdb\_file\_pos\_t", are simple enough and need very little explanation, although they will be.
+The other three structures, `cdb_buffer_t`, `cdb_file_pos_t` and `cdb_iterator_t`, are simple enough and need very little explanation, although they will be explained.

-Let us look at the "cdb\_options\_t" structure:
+Let us look at the `cdb_callbacks_t` structure:

 	typedef struct {
 		void *(*allocator)(void *arena, void *ptr, size_t oldsz, size_t newsz);